mm80843/T3.5/docs/Benef/PBN__Benef_245.md

 # __Sustainable energy use__

-## Name of the Benefit

-The use of renewable energy sources promotes sustainability and reduces environmental impact

 ## Description of Benefits pertaining to Beneficiaries

 * [Incorporating sustainable energy sources can enhance the property’s value and attract eco-conscious tenants.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_257.md)